Workplace Violence and Harassment

 Assess the Risk and Develop a Culture of Safety

-- Organizations, including midwifery practice groups, must develop a workplace violence policy and program, to both prevent and manage incidents of violence, including sexual harassment.
+- Organizations, including midwifery practice groups, must develop a workplace violence policy and program (see templates and resources under Midwives Safety), to both prevent and manage incidents of violence, including sexual harassment.
 They are required to review their workplace violence program and assessments at least annually, or more frequently if necessary.

-- Complete a Workplace Violence Survey (see AOM template under Midwives Safety) to proactively identify, prevent and manage incidents of physical, verbal and emotional violence and harassment in the work setting, including the risk of domestic violence spilling into the workplace.
+- Complete a Workplace Violence Survey (DOCX, 54 KB) to proactively identify, prevent and manage incidents of physical, verbal and emotional violence and harassment in the work setting, including the risk of domestic violence spilling into the workplace.

 - Proactively discuss how the practice handles abusive behaviour or possibly discriminatory requests to change midwives.
 Some practice groups may be able to accommodate a request to change midwives when the request is for reasons of cultural or personal safety and/or from clients with a history of trauma, as this is unlikely to be deemed harassment under the new law.
 However, a practice may decide not to accommodate requests that it deems are discriminatory towards a particular midwife or group of midwives.